Ruby Lipped Cattleya

 Floral Formula & Features

-Ebracteate, zygomorphic (bilateral symmetry), bisexual, perianth of 6 tepals in 2 whorls (3 sepals + 3 petals, one petal modified as lip/labellum), 1 stamen fused with style forming column, 3 fused carpels with inferior ovary.
-Resupinate (lip at bottom).
-Typical of Orchidaceae
+Bilaterally symmetrical, bisexual.
+6 tepals (3 sepals + 3 petals, with the lower petal highly modified into a massive, ruffled labellum), 1 stamen fused with style into a column, 3 fused carpels with inferior ovary.

 Names in Different Languages